markusfleck/PARENT_GPU/README.md

 input.top, input.xtc and output.bat are self-explanatory.

 "BackboneAtomName1 BackboneAtomName2 BackboneAtomName3 ..." lists the names of atoms belonging to a rigid backbone as stated in the .top file, e. g.
 "CA C N H1 O1" for a protein.
-Phaseangles are defined relative to a rigid dihedral.
+Phaseangles are defined relative to a rigid dihedral, improving numerical accuracy.
 Also see section 2 for further information.

-\[single_precision\] (the square brackets indicate optional), if set, writes the .bat trajectory in single precision instead of double precision, which is discouraged, since all calculation is done in double precision anyway.
+[single_precision] (the square brackets indicate optional), if set, writes the .bat trajectory in single precision instead of double precision, which is discouraged, since all calculation is done in double precision anyway.
 Only use single precision if you are short of harddisk storage.

 Additionally, the program can perform a back-conversion from .bat to .xtc, which is done by issuing the following command: